-Almost 50% of of CS organizations have expansion responsibility with 17% owning the full customer expansion process.
+27% of CS organizations report owning the customer expansion process all the way to closing.

-Tyler's Take

-"The second change is just how many CS orgs have expansion responsibility of some kind.
-The CS org -via CSMs and Digital CS programs and data-is the subject matter expert on each customer's needs and how your product suite specifically meets those needs.
+"The second change is just how many CS orgs have Expansion responsibility of some kind.
+The CS org-via CSMs and Digital CS programs and data-is the subject matter expert on each customer's needs and how your product suite specifically meets those needs.
 They are best positioned to identify and qualify expansion opportunities.
-CS organizations are shifting to drive expansion in one of two main approaches : (1) CSMs owning everything or (2) CSMs primarily responsible for identification and handing off to an Account Management team that is part of the CS Org.
-In fact, Gainsight made this change in 2023.
 Look for these numbers to continue to increase over time!"

-Feature Adoption Analysis Report

 MEASURING CUSTOMER SUCCESS

-CS Measurements Are Growing and Evolving
+CS Measurements Are Becoming More Sophisticated

-64% of companies primarily measure their CS organizations on customer retention, with NDR coming in second.
+66% of companies primarily measure their CS organizations on customer Retention, with Expansion coming in second.

-Tyler's Take "Retention is where CS got started.
-It's critical in early- and mid-stage companies to get to a predictable retention model.
-Customer retention and dollar retention provide two different lenses to confirm product-market fit in combination with a high-performing CS organization.
-Expansion revenue and Net Dollar Retention (NDR) increase in importance as companies mature, shift to multi-product, and shift to most revenue being generated from existing customers."
+"Retention is where CS got started.
+It's critical for early and mid-stage companies to get to a predictable retention model.
+Logo retention and dollar retention provide two different lenses to confirm product-market fit in combination with a high-performing CS organization.
+Expansion revenue and Net Dollar Retention (NDR) increase in importance as companies mature, shift to multi-product, and and start generating most revenue from existing customers."

-"The bigger the company, the more things you have to sell to existing customers who are much more likely to buy from you, much faster, than a prospect.
+"The bigger the company, the more things you have to sell to existing customers, who are much more likely to buy from you and much more quickly, than a prospect.
 You have derisked the purchase for customers.
-So it's crucial that CS shifts from a focus solely on customer retention to include expansion opportunities.
-Whether the CSM role with expansion is CS Qualified Leads, direct support of the expansion process, or full ownership, we see lots of opportunities for cross-functional alignment here."
+So it's crucial that CS shifts from a focus on customer retention to expansion opportunities.
+Whether the CSM role with expansion consists of CS Qualified Leads, direct support of the expansion process, or full ownership, we see lots of opportunities for cross-functional alignment here."

-60% of companies say that the Customer Health Score is the number one non-revenue measure of CS organizations; the Net Promoter Score came in a close second.
+64% of companies say that the Net Promoter Score is the number one non-revenue measure of CS organizations.
+Product Usage and Customer Health Scores are tied in second place.

-Tyler's Take "Ask two people about NPS and you will get five very strong opinions.
+"Ask two people about NPS and you will get five very strong opinions.
 We believe NPS is an incredibly valuable signal to guide customer-facing activities.
-Use it to drive advocacy by immediately guiding promoters to leave a review, provide a case study, or be a reference.
-Use it to identify potential risks with key stakeholders.
+You can use it to drive advocacy by immediately guiding promoters to leave a review, provide a case study, or be a reference.
+And use it to identify potential risks with key stakeholders.
 But NPS is one of the broadest measures of Customer Success that exists-and it's focused on the experience a stakeholder is having with your company.
-Customer Success is the combination of achieving Customer Outcomes with an appropriately high-quality experience (CS = CO + CX).
-Measuring product usage and ROI capture the CO part of the equation.
+Customer Success is the combination of achieving Customer Outcomes with an appropriately high-quality experience (CS = CO + CX!).
+Measuring product usage and ROI achieved capture the CO part of the equation.
 Mature CS orgs are able to bring these KPIs together into a predictive Customer Health Score that guides teams and digital programs to address risk and action opportunities."

-38% of companies measure NPS twice per year.
+31% of companies measure NPS once a quarter.

-Tyler's Take "There is no "rule" about NPS survey frequency-the data shows that companies take different approaches.
+"There is no "rule" about NPS survey frequency-the data shows that companies take different approaches.
 But there are good rules of thumb.
 Balance the value of the signal with survey fatigue-how many times would you respond to an NPS survey from a vendor?
-Avoid surveying around the renewal period if you are actively engaging with stakeholders-they are already providing you with direct feedback through those discussions.
+Avoid surveying around the renewal period if you are actively engaging with stakeholders, as they are already providing you direct feedback through those discussions.
 An NPS survey right before or after a renewal event can frustrate customers who may feel they already gave you their input.
-Finally, use the survey as an early signal-if you got a detractor two weeks before renewal, could you do anything meaningful to turn around the situation?
-At Gainsight, we measure NPS twice a year with at least three months before the renewal."
+Finally, use the survey as an early signal.
+If you got a detractor within 2 weeks before renewal, could you do anything meaningful to turn around the situation?
+At Gainsight, we measure NPS twice a year, with at least three months prior to the renewal."